-This brochure describes the benefits of Kaiser Foundation Health Plan of Washington Options, Inc. d/b/a "Kaiser Permanente Washington Options Federal", "Options Federal" or "Kaiser Permanente" under our contract (CS 1767) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
-Member Services may be reached toll-free at 888-901-4636 or through our website: www.kp.org/feds/wa-options.
-The address for Kaiser Foundation Health Plan of Washington administrative offices is:
+This brochure describes the benefits of Kaiser Permanente Washington Options Federal under contract (CS 1767) between Kaiser Foundation Health Plan of Washington Options, Inc. d/b/a "Kaiser Permanente Washington Options Federal" and the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
+Member services may be reached at 888-901-4636 or through our website: www.kp.org/feds/wa-options.
+The address for Kaiser Permanente Washington Options Federal administrative offices is: